 At a time of significant pressure placed upon the NHS, GP surgeries across the UK are equally feeling the strain with GP recruitment in crisis and budgets stretched.
 According to news last week, 3 week waiting lists for a GP appointment is becoming the norm.
 However at The Surgery on Clifton Road the story is much more positive.
 They have recently implemented an innovative Tiered Care Model which is transforming patient access, widening services and increasing an already high standard of quality (as published in last year’s CQC report).

-The clinical team of GPs and nurses has been expanded with Advanced Nurse/Clinical Practitioners and a full time Clinical Pharmacist.
-These highly skilled roles form the latest component of the 18 month project, and has led to an efficient model of care that provides the right clinician at the appropriate time, when the patient needs them.
+The clinical team of GPs and nurses has been expanded with Advanced Nurse/Clinical Practitioners and a full time Clinical Pharmacy Technician.
+These highly skilled roles form the latest component of the project, and has led to an efficient model of care that provides the right clinician at the appropriate time, when the patient needs them.

-Sunil Kandukuri (an experienced Pharmacist) is employed to undertake Medication and Chronic Disease reviews, manage the repeat prescription system, provide up to date pharmaceutical protocols and news to the team and provide minor ailment clinics alongside Vicky.
+Sarra Hardy (an experienced Pharmacy Technician) is employed to undertake Medication and Chronic Disease reviews, manage the repeat prescription system, provide up to date pharmaceutical protocols and news to the team and provide minor ailment clinics alongside the ANPs.